madanyc/workfront-learn.en/help/resource-management/pto/what-is-a-primary-assignee/what-is-a-primary-assignee.md

 ---
 title: What is a primary assignee?
 description: Find out what a primary assignee is and how it affects managing your resources.
-activity: use
+role: Leader, User
-type: Tutorial
+level: Intermediate, Experienced
-team: Technical Marketing
+kt: 10185
 ---
 # What is a primary assignee?